Freshwater Drum, Carp, and other “trash fish” have turned up a few noses in the past. But lately, they’ve begun to develop a superstar status.

 Freshwater Drum.
 Image Source https://www.flickr.com/photos/molajen/27120027650

-A weight forward line is a better choice than a double taper line for this application as they can turn over heavy flies more easily.
-Using a floating line is standard practice, but sink-tips and full-sinking lines have their places too.
+A weight forward line edges out a double taper line for casting heavy flies more effortlessly.
+Typically, floating lines are employed, but sink-tips and full-sinking lines have their merits too.

-As for leaders and tippets, a stout seven to nine-foot leader is the norm.
-Breaking strengths for both leader and tippet is usually in the eight- to 17-pound range, depending on the fish species and size you are pursuing.
+For leaders and tippets, a robust seven to nine-foot leader is standard.
+Breaking strengths usually range from eight to 17 pounds, contingent on the species and size you’re targeting.

 Fly Fishing